My go-to AI Tools for creating images and videos (That actually work) + Buyer's guide

 My actual workflow

 I don't use these tools in isolation.
 Usually I'll start concepts in Midjourney, add text elements in Ideogram, then assemble everything in Canva.
-For video, I prototype ideas in Runway where I can fail cheaply, then recreate the winners in Kling for final output.
+For video, I prototype ideas in Midjourney where I can fail cheaply (or no cost with Relax mode), then recreate the winners in Kling for final output.

 The biggest mistake I see people make?
 Expecting one tool to do everything.
 Each excels at specific tasks.
-Midjourney for stunning visuals, Ideogram for text integration, Runway for video exploration, Kling for polished action sequences.
+Midjourney for stunning visuals, Ideogram for text integration, Runway for consistent characters, Kling for polished action sequences.

 I hope you find this article useful and happy creating!